 There is wide local variation in the numbers of poor uninsured Americans who would be eligible for Medicaid if states opt for ACA expansion.

 This comprehensive monitoring and tracking project examines the implementation and effects of the ACA in 10 states.
-Derived from extensive interviews with state officials and health care stakeholders, the accompanying reports document each state’s progress in establishing a health insurance marketplace, implementing insurance reforms, and preparing for Medicaid expansion.
+The accompanying reports document each state’s progress in establishing a health insurance marketplace, implementing insurance reforms, and preparing for Medicaid expansion.